‘The Postman always rings twice. Terror knocks only once.’

-A scene in which the heroine ascends an ornate spiral staircase is conveyed by a camera craning upwards through the centre, and when she enters the attic, a domed, blue-tinted room illuminated by sunlight through huge red-paned windows, the spirit of Mario Bava is almost palpable.
+A scene in which the heroine ascends an ornate spiral staircase is conveyed by a camera craning upwards through the centre, and when she enters the attic, a domed, blue-tinted room is illuminated by sunlight through huge red-paned windows, the spirit of Mario Bava is almost palpable.

 Indeed, colour is vivid throughout the film, with certain scenes revelling in bright, hallucinatory hues.
-From Amanda Post’s colourful modern day dress sense, to the gorgeous interiors of the house and nearby doll museum, there appears to have been a concerted effort by Brownrigg to shake off the squalor of the first two films.
+From Amanda Post’s colourful modern-day dress sense, to the gorgeous interiors of the house and nearby doll museum, there appears to have been a concerted effort by Brownrigg to shake off the squalor of the first two films.

 One thing that remains a constant in all of Brownrigg’s cinema is the music.
-Robert Farrar’s score has some lively interjections of buzzsaw guitar, interspersed with a ‘chamber-rock’ ensemble comprised of drums, bass guitar and electric harpsicord, but fans of his work will be glad to hear that he still insists on his trademark, the muffled flutes, a regular feature of his sound that delivers a heady dose of mystery, sadness and resignation.
+Robert Farrar’s score has some lively interjections of buzzsaw guitar, interspersed with a ‘chamber-rock’ ensemble comprised of drums, bass guitar and electric harpsichord, but fans of his work will be glad to hear that he still insists on his trademark, the muffled flutes, a regular feature of his sound that delivers a heady dose of mystery, sadness and resignation.

 Storywise, Don’t Open the Door is perhaps too sparsely decorated, and elements such as the menacing telephone caller are required to shoulder more screen time than they can really handle.
 Nevertheless, the telephone scenes are comically sleazy and without doubt the high point of the film.
-After repeated conversations have terrorised poor Amanda into a state of jittery obedience, the mystery caller (have a guess…) browbeats her into making “…the sounds… that you make… when you are making love!”
-It’s a blackly hilarious scene, made even more so when Amanda’s embarrassed attempts to comply nudge the unseen pervert (his hand stroking a half-dressed little-girl doll) to a grotesquely feverish orgasm.

 To begin with, Amanda appears more than equal to the task of seeing off the jackals circling her grandmother’s death-bed, but she soon begins to crack when subjected to the phone calls.
 Her breakdown accelerates faster when the caller says that it was he who murdered her mother.
 The spacious old house becomes a suffocating death-trap, and in a frenzy of melodramatic giggling and psychedelic montage Amanda becomes the third Brownrigg heroine to lose her marbles.